Woman, Not the Sum of Flawed Parts

 Hopefully one day we will take on realistic and healthy expectations so that women will no longer be seen as the sum of flawed parts.

-Posted on November 21, 2012, in body image, feminism, gender, objectification, psychology, sexism, women and tagged body image, feminism, gender, psychology, sexism, Star Magazine, women.
+Posted on August 5, 2011, in body image, feminism, gender, objectification, psychology, sexism, women and tagged body image, culture, feminism, gender, objectification, pop culture, psychology, sexism, women.
 Bookmark the permalink.
-14 Comments.
+4 Comments.